t9605tripp/linden-scripting-tutorial/README.md

 # Getting Started with the Linden Scripting Language
 ## Introduction
 This is an introduction to the Linden Scripting Language and how to use it on [Second Life](https://secondlife.com/).
 Second Life is a massive multiplayer online game that allows users to program elements of the game while in game!
 This allows users to create objects or scripts and then sell them on the [Second Life Marketplace](https://marketplace.secondlife.com/) for in-game currency called Linden Dollars (L$).
 Those Linden dollars can be exchanged for US Dollars (USD) and thus be a great way to both practice programming skills and make some money!
+This introduction assumes that you have minimal programming experience, with at least some knowledge about the keywords: *constants*, *events*, *flow control (i.e. if, while, return statements)*, *functions (also called methods)*, *operators*, *states*, *types*, *variables*, and *errors*

 ## Description of Materials (illustrated)
 To start scripting on Second Life you will need a Viewer, that's it!
 You can optinally download a text editor to write in the Linden Scripting Language while offline.